ikostan/Arduino/README.md

 #### Arduino Lesson 2:
 In this lesson we build our first external circuit and control it from the Arduino.
 We use digitalWrite commands to turn the arduino on and off.

+This video shows how to connect a circuit on a breadboard.
+It shows how the rows and columns of the breadboard are connected.
+We demonstrate this with a simple LED circuit controlled by the Arduino.

 #### Arduino Lesson 3:
 In this lesson we create a two LED circuit, and we learn about for loops.